-There are two kinds of decisions covered by the AGTA: “financial” matters and “personal” matters.
+There are two kinds of decisions covered by the AGTA: personal matters and financial matters.

-- A personal matter is defined as any issue, except a financial matter, relating to the person of an adult, including:
+A personal matter is any issue, except a financial matter, relating to the person of an adult, including:

 - health care;

-- where, with whom and under what conditions to live;
+- where, with whom and under what conditions to live (either permanently or temporarily);

 - with whom to associate;